 St. Tammany Parish doctor accused of sexually assaulting patients arrested

-COVINGTON — A St. Tammany Parish physician accused of sexually abusing at least two of his patients was arrested Wednesday.
+COVINGTON — A St. Tammany Parish physician was arrested Wednesday after two patients came forward and said he inappropriately touched them during doctor's visits.

-Keith Hickey, 63, was booked by deputies on sexual battery, attempted sexual battery, simple assault and battery charges.

-Deputies began investigating Hickey when a woman contacted them in May alleging Hickey told her to disrobe and began touching her breasts and vaginal area while making inappropriate comments.
+Deputies began investigating Dr. Keith Hickey, 63, when a woman contacted them in May alleging Hickey told her to disrobe and began touching her breasts and vaginal area while making inappropriate comments.

 A second woman came forward with a similar story, deputies said.
 This victim said Hickey made sexual advances towards her while attempting to lower her pants and put his hands up her shirt.